AnnaFinnerty/CloudChaos/README.md

 # CloudChaos

-CloudChaos is a CloudFormation Macro that formats special templates -- CloudChaos templates -- that include rules for breaking templates at randomly each time the stack is updated, based on predefined events.
-User messages provide feedback on the error occuring.
-Suitable for testing, training, or challenging yourself.
+CloudChaos is a CloudFormation Macro that formats special templates -- CloudChaos templates -- that include rules for breaking templates randomly each time the stack is updated, based on predefined events, and sending a message telling you whats broken this time.
+Suitable for testing, training, or challenging yourself in JSON or YAML.

+## Answers

+Answers are only currently only viewable

 ## Install

-First create a Lambda function and upload function.zip to it.
-Copy the arn of that Lambda, you'll need it in a second.

-Next, create a CloudFormation stack using macro.yaml as a template.
-You will need to provide two variables: the arn of the Lambda you just created, and the email address you want to recieve user messages on.
+Before using a CloudChaos template, you need to launch the CloudChaosMacro.yaml in the region you want to work in.
+You'll need to provide an email address to get email notifications on what's wrong with the stack.

-## Run
+## Run Template

-After the Macro is installed, CloudChaos templates can be launched like normal CloudFormation templates.
-If CloudChaos templates are launched when the macro is not installed/in another region, the template launch will fail.
+When you run a CloudChaos template for the first time.

+To get a new version of the same template, you can delete the stack and start reupload the same template for a new bug to fix.
+You can also update the stack and reupload the template -- but don't be tempted to cheat by watching what updates!

 ## Write

-To create you own CloudChaos templates to run with the macro, start by identifying parts of a template you want to be able to randomly effect.
-Remove those values, and replace it with a label that begins with the &&:
-                    {
-                        "Key": "keyname",
-                        "Value": "&&chaos"
-                    }

-### CCEvents

-Now, create a event in CCEvents, with the same name as the label.

-      "bucket1field":{
-            "Type": "random",
-            "Default": "emptyBucket tag",
-            "Values":["red","blue","green"],
-            "Weights":["1","1","1"],
-            "Events": ["MissingBucket","WriteFailed"]
-        },
+Start by replacing the values you want to (potentially) change with a keyname that begins with the && ('&&Value').
+Keynames may not match the names of resources in the template.
 Adding && in front of a resource name will mark it for potential deletion.

+In the example below, an EC2 instance can be deleted; but it may be also be launched in the wrong subnet.
+IMPORTANT: in YAML, the names of resources must be surrounded by quotes.

+                  '&&DeleteInstanceEvent':
+                    Type: AWS::EC2::Instance
+                    Properties:
+                      SubnetId: !Ref '&&InstanceSubnetEvent'

+### Events

+For the chaos to happen, each key needs a matching entry in CCEvents.
+The macro uses CCEvents as the master list of all the things that can go wrong, selecting a new event at random each time.

+      DeleteInstanceEvent:
+        Default: "Instance"
+        Type: delete
+        Events:
+          - NoSSH
+          - ServerFailure
+      InstanceSubnetEvent:
+        Default: PublicSubnet
+        Type: alter
+        Values:
+          - 1.1.1.1/32
+        Events:
+          - NoSSH
+          - LambdaFailure
+          - ServerFailure

  Delete events must have the same name as the resource being deleted.
+Adding && may lead to templates that will fail on launch.

         "EmptyBucket":{
             "Type": "delete",
             "Events": ["MissingBucket"]
         },

-Adding && in front of other field may break the macro, and lead to templates that will fail on launch.

 ### CCMessages